Mikkolehtimaki/neuro-mor/README.md

 Citation for this project will be provided soon!
 For the time being, our previous work studying MOR of a synaptic plasiticy model can be cited as

+- Lehtimäki, Mikko, Ippa Seppälä, Lassi Paunonen, and Marja-Leena Linne.
+  "Accelerated Simulation of a Neuronal Population via Mathematical Model Order Reduction."
+  In 2020 2nd IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS), pp. 118-122.
+IEEE, 2020.
+- Lehtimäki, Mikko, Lassi Paunonen, and Marja-Leena Linne.
+  "Projection-based order reduction of a nonlinear biophysical neuronal network model."
+  In 2019 IEEE 58th Conference on Decision and Control (CDC), pp. 1-6.
+IEEE, 2019.
 - Lehtimäki, M., Paunonen, L., Pohjolainen, S. and Linne, M.L., 2017.
 Order reduction for a signaling pathway model of neuronal synaptic plasticity.
   IFAC-PapersOnLine, 50(1), pp.7687-7692.
-- Lehtimäki, M., Paunonen, L., and Linne M.L., Projection-based order reduction of a nonlinear biophysical neuronal network model (accepted, CDC 2019).

 Our work can also be followed in my [ResearchGate profile](https://www.researchgate.net/profile/Mikko_Lehtimaeki)!